Skip to main content

 Scroll down for inspiration, or plan your trip now.

-Looking for sun, summer and festivals?
+Want summer sun and exciting festivals?
 Not to mention history and scenic surroundings?

-You can find it all in Vestfold, just a 1.5 hour drive from Oslo!
+Find it all in Vestfold, just a 1.5-hour drive from Oslo!

-Take a historic stroll through Fredriksvern verft shipyard past the Fredsskipene ships.
-Stop and listen: The ships are an active art installation with sound and lights.
+Take a historic stroll through the Fredriksvern verft shipyard past the Fredsskipene boats.
+Stop and listen: the boats are an active art installation with sound and light.

-Next, you can follow the 35 kilometer long coastal trail that takes you to Helgeroa, past smooth seaside rocks and beaches, forest trails and an endless horizon …
+Next, you can follow the 35-kilometre long coastal trail that takes you to Helgeroa, past massive smooth seaside rocks and beaches, forest trails and an endless horizon …

 Along the way, you'll pass the spectacular Mølen pebble beach.

-The enormous rocks on the pebble beach have been formed by sea, wind, and ice over thousands of years, and are today part of the Gea Norvegica UNESCO Global Geopark.
-Here, you can see many types of rock, including Larvikite, Norway's national rock.
+The enormous rocks on the pebble beach have been formed by sea, wind, and ice over thousands of years.
+The area is part of the Gea Norvegica UNESCO Global Geopark.
+The landscape is home to many types of rock, including Larvikite, Norway's national rock.

-Stop at the charming coastal gem Nevlunghavn harbour.
+Make sure to stop at charming Nevlunghavn harbour.

-The area also has a lot of beaches with white powder sand and smooth, warm rocks - that attract visitors.
+The area also has lots of popular beaches with white powder sand and smooth, sun-warmed boulders.

-The urban Batteristranda beach and Ula beach and camping are the locals' favourites.
+The urban Batteristranda beach and Ula beach and camping are both favourites among locals.

-Did you know that the Norwegians' most popular sparkling mineral water, Farris, has its source in Larvik?
+Did you know that Norway's most popular sparkling mineral water, Farris, has its source in Larvik?
 And that the same nutritious water …

-... flows into the pools at Farris bad spa?
+... flows into the pools at the Farris Bad spa?

 In Larvik's inner harbour you can also enjoy fresh prawns or Italian pizza from a wood burning stone oven at the popular Pakkhuset.